IreliaWuW/Localization/README.md

 **Establishing a Feedback Loop for Continuous Improvement**

 Localization is not a one-time project.
-•	In-App Feedback: Provide an easy way for users to report translation errors or confusing UI elements directly from within the plug-in.
+•	In-App Feedback: Provide an easy way for users to report translation errors or confusing UI elements directly from within the plug-in.、

 •	Community Hub: Create a GitHub repository or a public issue tracker where users can submit feedback and suggestions.

 •	Iterate: Use this feedback to continuously improve the localization in subsequent releases.
 This shows a commitment to your global user base and builds a loyal community.

 By following this comprehensive guide, you can navigate the complexities of localizing a highly technical product and successfully position your Chinese AI coding plug-in for a global audience.
 The key is to respect the target user—the developer—by prioritizing technical accuracy, functional quality, and clear, idiomatic communication.